vsmjoao14/zabbix-monitoring-camera-recording/README.md

  - 2 Triggers

 ## Description:
 The base template was created for use with Intelbras NVRs that support RTSP connection.
+However, it should work with any equipment that uses the RTSP protocol.

 ## Items:
 There are four items with the following names: CAM Recording, CAM Recording Availability %, CAM Recording Image, CAM Recording Num Of Days, and CAM Status.
 All items are disabled by default.
 It is recommended to modify, add, and remove items as needed.